davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

   earlyclobber.
 See, for example, the mulsi3 insn of the ARM.

-  Furthermore, if the :dfn:`earlyclobber` operand is also a read/write operand, then that operand is written only after its used.
+  Furthermore, if the :dfn:`earlyclobber` operand is also a read/write operand, then that operand is written only after it's used.

   & does not obviate the need to write = or +.
 As :dfn:`earlyclobber` operands are always written, a read-only